 Making It Easier

 If you are the kind of person who can stay organized by putting due dates on their calendar, more power to you.
-But if you want a little help, consider using our Business Information Zone.
+But if you want a little help, consider using our Compliance Portal.
 It’s a corporate compliance tool that makes it simple to stay on top of important dates.